Many Ranges, Exceptional Accuracy, One Case

 Freezing, Sweltering, Unusually Wet?
 There’s an Option for That.

-The AR500’s enclosure has a rating of IP67, so it can withstand dusty environments and occasional splashes without any additional options.
+Setting it apart from other laser sensors, the AR500’s enclosure has a rating of IP67, so it can withstand dusty environments and occasional splashes without any additional options.
 It has a normal recommended operating temperature range of -10 to 60°C (14 to 140°C), so it can work in most environments without modification.

 But if your application doesn’t take place in “most environments,” the AR500 has you covered with these factory-installed options: